AlexanderLoginov713/AlexanderLoginov713/README.md

-- 👋 Hi, I’m @AlexanderLoginov713
+- 👋 Hi, I’m @Alexander Loginov
 - 👀 I’m interested in HTML, CSS, JS
 - 🌱 I’m currently learning HTML, CSS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alexanderloginov713@yandex.ru

 <!---
 AlexanderLoginov713/AlexanderLoginov713 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.